-- 1.10 The 'Allocation of Accommodation: Guidance for Local Authorities in England' is the statutory guidance issued in 2012 to Local Authorities in England under Section 169 of the Housing Act 1996.
-Housing authorities are required to have regard to it in exercising their functions under Part VI of the Housing Act 1996. - 1.11 Section 166A of the Housing Act 1996 provides that authorities must have regard to their homelessness strategies when framing their allocations policy. - 1.12 Additional guidance 'Providing Social Housing for Local People.' was issued in 2013 to assist housing authorities to make the best use of their flexibilities within the allocations legislation to better meet the needs of their local residents and their communities. - 1.13 This policy has also been reviewed to comply with the requirements of the Homelessness Reduction Act 2018, and the new Code of Guidance. - 1.14 The policy identifies the groups that will be given preference for social housing.
+- 1.8 The 'Allocation of Accommodation: Guidance for Local Authorities in England' is the statutory guidance issued in 2012 to Local Authorities in England under Section 169 of the Housing Act 1996.
+Housing authorities are required to have regard to it in exercising their functions under Part VI of the Housing Act 1996. - 1.9 Section 166A of the Housing Act 1996 provides that authorities must have regard to their homelessness strategies when framing their allocations policy. - 1.10 Additional guidance 'Providing Social Housing for Local People.' was issued in 2013 to assist housing authorities to make the best use of their flexibilities within the allocations legislation to better meet the needs of their local residents and their communities. - 1.11 This policy has also been reviewed to comply with the requirements of the Homelessness Reduction Act 2017, and the new Code of Guidance 2018. - 1.12 The policy identifies the groups that will be given preference for social housing.
 The policy applies to existing tenants wishing to transfer from one tenancy to another and to new applicants, including people who are homeless.
-When we refer to an "applicant" in this document, it will refer to both new applicants including homeless people and tenants wishing to transfer (unless otherwise stated). - 1.15 The policy will be effective from (?? to be completed) and will be kept under regular review to reflect changes in legislation or local housing priorities.

-- 1.16 The Housing Act 1996, Part 6 states a housing authority allocates accommodation when it: - Selects a person to be a secure or introductory tenant of accommodation held by that authority - Nominates a person to be a secure or introductory tenant of accommodation held by another housing authority - Nominates a person to be an assured tenant of accommodation held by a private Registered Provider - 1.17 For the purposes of this policy an allocation will be considered to be a nomination if the property has been advertised and shortlisted through the Homesearch Choice Based lettings Scheme.
+When we refer to an "applicant" in this document, it will refer to both new applicants including homeless people and tenants wishing to transfer (unless otherwise stated). - 1.13 The policy will be effective from the 11th May 2021, and will be kept under regular review to reflect changes in legislation or local housing priorities. - 1.14 The Housing Act 1996, Part 6 states a housing authority allocates accommodation when it: - Selects a person to be a secure or introductory tenant of accommodation held by that authority - Nominates a person to be a secure or introductory tenant of accommodation held by another housing authority - Nominates a person to be an assured tenant of accommodation held by a private Housing Association - 1.15 For the purposes of this policy an allocation will be considered to be a nomination if the property has been advertised and shortlisted through the Homesearch Choice Based lettings Scheme, or with the agreement of both the Housing Association and a senior Gedling Borough Council officer.